cepxeo/presentations/README.md

 # My presentations materials

+* 2023 DevSecOps with Open Source

 * 2022 Building a better SIEM without paying for it

-* 2022 Practical DevSecOps.
-Challenges of implementation.

 * 2021 Compromising protected domains (+ videos)